AdeliaDea/FD-calculator-web-JS/README.md

 # Javascript-Project
-This is simple project about Javascript
+This is simple project FD calculator Web for count investation the result.